-“Meaningful community engagement and consent occurs throughout the development process.
+Community-Led Development is a process where ‘Meaningful community engagement and consent occurs throughout the development process.
 Communities take a long-term formal role in the ownership, stewardship, or management of their homes.
-The benefits of the scheme to the local area and/or specified community group are clearly defined and legally protected in perpetuity.”
+The benefits of the scheme to the local area and/or specified community group are clearly defined and legally protected in perpetuity.
+(Greater London Authority 2020)

 CCM acknowledge and plans for climate change.
 Our aim is to Include the communities being impacted by development in the discussion from the outset.

-We work with and for people in housing need – this includes those who contribute to our community but are unable to establish their own home because of high market rents.
+We work with and for people in housing need – this includes those who are unable to establish their own home because of high market rents and property prices.

-Building homes homes, art, education, health and other community facilities that
+Building homes, art, education, health and other community facilities that

 - Are environmentally sustainable and climate change ready (including heat pumps and passive housing).